-By far, the easiest ways to pack for cold climates is to just not pack in the first place.
+By far, the easiest ways to pack for winter travel in cold climates is to just not pack in the first place.
 Instead, order items from your favorite stores or Amazon and have your black down coat, or as in my five-year-old’s case, a shiny hot pink puffer jacket, shipped to your hotel or Airbnb.
 It’ll be waiting for you upon your arrival.
 Just make sure to pre-arrange this with your accommodation before you press “order.”

 You didn’t bring the stuff out there–so save yourself even more hassle and don’t bring it back.
 A quick search of local homeless shelters or charities in the area will provide you with people that would happily accept any donations you’d rather leave behind.